casper-network/docs-archive/technical-framework/node/communications.md

 3. We call `StreamAncestorBlockSummaries` passing the white Block's hash as target and a `max_depth` of 2 \(passing some of our known block hashes as well\).
 4. We get a stream of two `BlockSummary` records in reverse order from the 1st and we add them to our DAG.
 But we can see that the grandparents of the of the white Block are still not known to us.
 5. We call `StreamAncestorBlockSummaries` a 2nd time passing the grandparents' hashes as targets.
-6. From the 2nd stream we can see that at least one of the Blocks is connected to the tip our DAG.
-But there are again Blocks with missing dependencies.
+6. From the 2nd stream we can see that at least one of the Blocks is connected to the tip our DAG, but there are again Blocks with missing dependencies.
 7. We call `StreamAncestorBlockSummaries` a 3rd time and now we can form a full connection with the known parts of the DAG, there are no more Blocks with missing parents.

 ![Backwards traversal to sync the DAGs](../../.gitbook/assets/ancestry.png)